hmz9/hmz9/README.md

 ### Hi There 👋

 I'm Hamza.
-A Mobile Application Developer from Lahore, Pakistan. great at building exceptional, high-quality mobile applications for startups and enterprises.
+A Software Engineer from Lahore building fun stuff for myself and boring stuff for corporate.
      <br><br>Contact me on <a href="https://twitter.com/yohamxa">Twitter</a> or <a href="mailto:hamza.io@hotmail.com">Send an Email</a>
 </p>

-- 🔭 I’m currently working as Mobile Application Developer
+- 🔭 I’m currently working as Software Engineer (Mobile/Backend)
-- 🌱 I’m currently learning Node.js
 - 💬 Ask me about History, Philosphy or where to have good food.
 - 📫 How to reach me: hamza.io@hotmail.com
 - ⚡ Fun fact: John Denver wrote Annie's Song in 10 minutes.
 PS: Thats my favourite song.